-Match Group is currently the biggest single division of digital services group IAC.
+Match Group was until recently the biggest single division of digital services group IAC.
 It is the world's leading dating services supplier, operating a variety of separate websites and apps across the globe.
-As of 4Q 2019, the group had an average of 9.8m subscribers worldwide to its various properties.
+As of 4Q 2020, the group had an average of 10.9m subscribers worldwide to its various properties, slightly more than half of them outside North America.
 The twin core businesses are Match.com and Meetic, the leading subscription-based online personals services in the US and Europe respectively.
-However, these have been overtaken in recent years by Tinder, which the group developed inhouse with considerable success.
-It is now the single most successful property within the group, with around 5.9m subscribers by the end of 2019.
+However, these have been eclipsed in recent years by Tinder, which the group developed inhouse with considerable success.
+It is now the single most successful property within the group, with more than 6m subscribers.
 Match also operates a network of affiliated sites in more than 40 other countries around the world, as well as various premium or added value sub-stands of its own including UK-based OurTime and Chemistry and Pairs in Asia.
 The business has been assembled through steady consolidation of formerly independent rivals.
 In one key move in 2009, the US-centred Match sold control of its existing European subsidiaries to local market leader Meetic in return for a minority stake in the enlarged company, and then took control of the business in 2011.
 US competitors OKCupid and Singlesnet were also acquired that year.
 In 2013 the group launched dating app Tinder, which it had developed inhouse, to phenomenal success.
-In 2015, it acquired PlentyOfFish.com and its associated sites for $575m.
-Also that year, IAC issued an IPO of around 14% of the equity in Match Group, but still controls almost 98% of voting rights.
-It plans to spin off the remaining shares during 2020 to establish Match as a separate standalone entity.
-Match Group reported revenues of $2.05bn in 2019, up 19% year-on-year.
+In 2015, it acquired PlentyOfFish.com and its associated sites for $575m, and Hinge in 2018.
+Also in 2015, IAC issued an IPO of around 14% of the equity in Match Group, but still controls almost all voting rights.
+It eventually spun off the remaining shares during 2020 to establish Match as a separate standalone entity.
+Match Group reported revenues of $2.4bn in 2020, up 17% year-on-year.
 Tinder alone accounted for more than half that total.
-Net income was $535m.
+Reported group net income slumped to $187m as a result of a large adjustment relating to its separation from IAC.
+Net earnings from continuing operations were $587m.
 Mandy Ginsberg stepped down as CEO in 2020 for personal reasons, and was replaced by Shar Dubey, previously COO of Tinder.

 Capsule checked 23rd January 2020